 |

-Looking toward Johnston Street from the north, with the 'witches houses' under construction.
+Looking toward Johnston Street from the north, with the 'witches houses' under construction around 1883.

 Original